kosme/arduinoFFT/README.md

 ### Installation on Arduino

+Use the Arduino Library Manager to install and keep it updated.
+Just look for arduinoFFT.
+Only for Arduino 1.5+

+### Manual installation on Arduino

 To install this library, just place this entire folder as a subfolder in your Arduino installation

 When installed, this library should look like: